josephm1/Safe-API-Doc/index.md

 ### SAFE Accounts

 An account on the SAFE Network is needed for uploading data.
-The current Test Network has restrictions on how much data you can 'PUT' on the Network.
-It measures your use in 'PUTS'.
-Each action preformed on the Network other than 'READ' costs PUTS.
-Each account is limited to 1000 PUTS.
+The current Test Network has restrictions on how much data you can `PUT` on the Network.
+It measures your use in `PUTS`.
+Each action preformed on the Network other than `READ` costs `PUTS`.
+Each account is limited to 1000 `PUTS`.
 This will change when SAFE Coin is implemented.

 ## SAFE API Flow